sail-sg/volo/README.md

 # VOLO: Vision Outlooker for Visual Recognition, [arxiv](https://arxiv.org/abs/2106.13112)

-Note: Table 5 has a bug, and new version will be updated in ArXiv soon!
+Note: Table 5 has a typo, and new version will be updated in ArXiv soon!

 This is a PyTorch implementation of our paper.
 We present Vision Outlooker (VOLO).
 We show that our VOLO achieves SOTA performance on ImageNet and CityScapes.
 No extra training data is used in our work.